city

 Otherwise, you could face penalties without the opportunity to fight your charges or license suspension.

-From the time of your arrest for DUI/OVI, you have only 30 days to formally appeal your driver license suspension through BMV.
+From the time of your arrest for DUI/OVI, you have only 30 days to formally appeal your driver’s license suspension through the BMV.

 Contact an Ohio Criminal Defense Lawyer at Gounaris Abboud Today

 Gounaris Abboud provides high-quality, dedicated representation to Ohio clients facing OVI charges.
 We would be happy to discuss your case with you or answer any questions you might have on our Ohio OVI penalties chart.
-Call 937-222-1515 or contact us today to schedule your consultation with one of our experienced Ohio OVI defense lawyers.
+Call 937-222-1515 or complete the contact form today to schedule a consultation with one of our experienced Ohio OVI defense lawyers.